Kohze/TransactionClassProject/README.md

-# Wallet Workshop Project
+# Transaction Class Project

 ![walletImage](https://i.imgur.com/y0GFfDO.png)

-The https://satolearn.com Wallet Workshop project.
+The https://satolearn.com Transaction Class project.
 A HTML/CSS/JS minimalistic template of a Bitcoin SV wallet under MIT license.

 We encourage users to edit the code, play with settings and variables and extend the functionality and design.